Noel Dyson: Coronation Street

-In 1960 Dyson was cast in the role of Ida Barlow in the newly commissioned Coronation Street set in a fictional working class district of Salford.
-Ida was married to Frank Barlow, a postman, and had two sons, Ken and David.
+In 1960, Dyson was cast in the role of Ida Barlow in the newly commissioned Coronation Street set in a fictional working class district of Salford.
+Ida was married to Frank Barlow, a postman and had two sons, Ken and David.
 She was written as a calm-natured, placid character who frequently had to act as mediator between her hot-headed husband and son Ken, whose upwardly-mobile aspirations were seen by Frank as a rejection of his family background.

 The initial commission for Coronation Street ran to 13 episodes.
 The first episode was transmitted on 9 December 1960 and was panned by TV critics, who predicted a short-lived ignominious fate for the programme.
 However, the series became an instant hit with viewers.
-By March 1961 Coronation Street was topping the British TV ratings with an estimated 75% of all television-owning households in the UK tuning in, and it was decided to extend its run indefinitely.
+By March 1961, Coronation Street was topping the British TV ratings with an estimated 75% of all television-owning households in the UK tuning in, and it was decided to extend its run indefinitely.
 This proved to be a problem for Dyson, who had only envisaged a limited commitment to the programme.
-Coronation Street was produced in Manchester by Granada TV while Dyson's home and family were now in London, and she did not feel able to commit to ongoing lengthy absences, so when her contract came up for renewal she declined to sign.
+Coronation Street was produced in Manchester by Granada TV while Dyson's home and family were now in London and she did not feel able to commit to ongoing lengthy absences, so when her contract came up for renewal she declined to sign.
 The programme's producers decided that rather than replacing Dyson with another actress, which they felt would be unpopular with viewers, Ida would be the first regular character to die.
-No death scene was filmed, but in the episode of 6 September 1961 it was announced that Ida had been knocked down and killed by a bus.
+No death scene was filmed, but in the episode which was broadcast on 6 September 1961, it was announced that Ida had been knocked down and killed by a bus.

 Later career

 During the 1960s Dyson continued to appear regularly on TV, but was cast in either one-off productions for strands such as the BBC's The Wednesday Play and ITV's Play of the Week or supporting roles in popular shows such as Z-Cars, Dixon of Dock Green and The Likely Lads.
+On radio, Dyson stood in for Jessie Matthews in the autumn of 1963 when the latter took a break from The Dales due to illness, with Dyson taking over the part of Mrs Dale.

-However, she took the role of Nanny in the Thames Television sitcom Father, Dear Father which ran for seven series between 1968 and 1973 and also spawned a spin-off film in 1973.
+Dyson took the role of Nanny in the Thames Television sitcom Father, Dear Father which ran for seven series between 1968 and 1973 and also spawned a spin-off film in 1973.
 Her only other long-running TV role came as the long-suffering wife of Arthur Lowe's character in the sitcom Potter between 1979 and 1983, but she continued to make cameo appearances in many top-rated shows such as Me and My Girl, London's Burning, Bergerac, Prime Suspect and Casualty until shortly before her death.
 Dyson also appeared as John Hurt's mother in the 1983 film Champions.
 Her last credit was an episode of Heartbeat, broadcast posthumously in September 1995.